nodejs/promise-use-cases/use-cases/user-expectations/1/expectations-1.md

 Name: Promisified or Promisifiable core

-Sharon is consuming a Promise returning library in NodeJS, he wrote the following code:
+Sharon is consuming a Promise returning library in Node.js, he wrote the following code:

 ```js
 function getModule() {